tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <ul>
 <li><strong>Micro-processor:</strong> is an IC that has only the CPU inside them.
 RAM, ROM, and other peripherals must be added externally to make them functional.
 Microprocessors perform unspecific tasks such as developing software, games, websites, photo editing, creating documents, etc. The relationship between input and output is not defined.
 They need a high amount of resources like RAM, ROM, I/O ports, etc.</li>
 <li><strong>Micro-controller:</strong> is an IC containing a processor and ROM.
 We can consider a micro-controller as a mini programmable computer.
 Micro-controllers are dedicated to one task and run one specific program, for example, keyboards, mouse, remote, microwave, mobiles, watches, etc. The relationship between input and output is specifically defined.
 The ROM is used to store the program instructions that are rarely changed during the life of the system, sometimes known as <strong>firmware</strong>.</li>
 <li>A micro-controller is supposed to be able to receive power, input signals, and send outputs to the outer world.
-Because of that, a micro-controller has a set of input and output pins that can be used to interact with the systems it controls and other micro-controllers.</li>
-<li>A digital pin is able to detect whether there is a voltage present on a pin or not.
-An analog pin is connected to an internal ADC (Analog to Digital Converter) and can measure the actual voltage on the pin.</li>
-<li>Input pins are used to read the logic state on some devices (“1” or “0”).
+Because of that, a micro-controller has a set of input and output pins that can be used to interact with the systems it controls and other micro-controllers.
+A digital pin is able to detect whether there is a voltage present on a pin or not.
+An analog pin is connected to an internal ADC (Analog to Digital Converter) and can measure the actual voltage on the pin.
+Input pins are used to read the logic state on some devices (“1” or “0”).
 Output pins are used to send logic states to some devices.</li>
 </ul>
 <p></p>